 Old Town Square

-Old Town Square (Staroměstské náměstí) has been Prague’s principal public centre since the 10th century, and was its main marketplace until the beginning of the 20th century.
-It is the centre of Czech national history and art, witnessing all political meetings, concert bands, celebrations of victories either in the political scene or the sporting arena, and not to forget the annual Christmas and Easter markets which attract huge tourist crowds.
+Old Town Square has been Prague’s principal public centre since the 10th century and was its main marketplace until the beginning of the 20th century.
+It is the centre of Czech national history and art, witnessing all political meetings, concert bands, celebrations of victories either in the political scene or the sporting arena, and not forget the annual Christmas and Easter markets that attract huge tourist crowds.
 It is a real tourist centre of Prague, filled with overpriced cafés, numerous pubs and restaurants, tacky souvenir shops, horse-drawn carriages, museums and galleries.
 However, no amount of commercialism can reduce the loveliness of this urban square.

-The town square is a great place to sit outside a pub and enjoy one of Prague’s great beers while taking in the atmosphere of the city.
+The town square is a great place to sit outside a pub and enjoy one of Prague’s great beers while taking in the city’s atmosphere.
 One of the best views is of the pastel-coloured buildings that surround the square.

 To the east rise the spires of the Church of Our Lady Before Tyn, while nearby are the Rococo Kinsky Palace and the medieval House at the Stone Bell.
 At the north-western edge is the Baroque St Nicholas Church.
 At the centre of the square is a monument to Jan Hus, unveiled in 1915 on the 500th anniversary of the martyr’s death.

-There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for local residents and cabs, so walking is the most common way to get around.
-Taking a taxi is an option, but due to the regular overcharging of tourists it’s not worth the trouble.
-There are two metro stops in this area: most useful is Staroměstská (five minutes’ walk from Old Town Square) and Můstek (where Wenceslas Square meets Old Town).
+There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for residents and cabs.
+Hence, walking is the most common way to get around.
+Taking a taxi is an option, but it’s not worth the trouble due to the regular overcharging of tourists.
+There are two metro stops in this area: the most useful is Staroměstská (five minutes’ walk from Old Town Square) and Můstek (where Wenceslas Square meets Old Town).